Butternut Black Bean Chili

 Taste and add more cayenne pepper and salt, if desired.

-Serve with a squeeze of lime and garnish with cilantro and a dollop of whole milk yogurt.
+Serve with a squeeze of lime, a sprinkling of cilantro and a dollop of yogurt.

 Recipe by, PCC Cooks instructor